Category Archives: Project: Enfield Himalayan

 • Michelin Anakee Wilds (run tubeless) – great do-it-all tyres

-• Low CoG and 21-″ front make it agile on the dirt
+• Low CoG and 21-front make it agile on the dirt

-• Yes it’s 190kg, but road and trail, it carries it well
+• Yes it’s 190kg, but road and trail, it carries it well (or low)

 • Subframe easily sturdy enough for RTW load carrying